mauleyzaola/gitlog/README.md

 The idea behind this project is make easy data transformation of the contents of git files, into more workable information.

-So far, we are only focusing to output plain text without UI.
-This can change in the future.

 Data output can come out in different formats such as JSON, DB Engines, XML and so forth.
+For the time being, only `html` and `json` are supported.

 ## Installation